Make Your WordPress Website Load Faster

 • Inefficient server operational space, memory, or functional settings.

-• Pop-up advertisements running in the background.
+• Pop-up advertisements run in the background.

 • Unwanted malicious code added by attackers.